isomerpages/moe-mtls-old/_Exhibits/3c-தமிழ்மொழிக்-காட்சிக்கூடம்-Tamil-Exhibitions-b-PreSchool.md

  </p><br/>
           <h4 style="padding-top:12px;margin:10px;color:#9b4490;font-size=25px;">Mother Tongue (Tamil) as a Living Language</h4>
          <p style="margin:10px;">
-        PCF Sparkletots Preschool @ Sengkang East Blk 187B adopts creative approaches to develop our children’s love for their Mother Tongue Language (MTL).
+        PCF Sparkletots @ Sengkang East Blk 187B adopts creative approaches to develop our children’s love for their Mother Tongue Language (MTL).
 Children are given the opportunity to learn their MTL in an enjoyable and engaging way through dramatisation, poetry recitation, traditional games, cultural dance, and participation in external competitions.
 The teachers work closely with parents to enhance children’s language development and implement fun activities to cultivate a lifelong learning interest for Tamil; developing this sustained love and use of the language throughout their children’s lives is of great importance to them.
 They are proud of their commitment to pass on Tamil as a living language to the next generation. </p>
       </div>
 </div>
 </td>